artorious/nester/readme.md

-# nester - Display contents of a list.
+# nester - Module displays contents of a list.
 A simple list viewer for nested items